xonicman/k8s-3nodes-vagrant/README.md

 # Extra info

 ## Terraform installed as well
-Because kubernetes cluster and pods are very often deployed via terraform, it was also added to bootstrap script.
+Because kubernetes is very often controlled via terraform, it was also added to bootstrap script.
+Just ssh in into master and run:

+    terraform version

 ## Usefull links
 * https://www.linuxtechi.com/install-kubernetes-1-7-centos7-rhel7/